Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

     $ conda install jupyter

-Simply run ``jupyter-notebook`` to submit a job to the cluster, and start the Jupyter notebook.
+Within the conda environment, simply run the command ``jupyter-notebook`` to start the Jupyter notebook.

 Try to run the python script ``nibabel_example.py`` again in the notebook.
 It should just work.